 We love to fill terra-cotta and ceramic pots and planters with flowers, as well as do some hanging baskets.

 (Heads up!
 This post was originally published on May 4, 2020!
-It was last updated on May 2, 2022!
-Be sure to check all product and plant infomation with the brand selling it!
+It was last updated on August 3, 2023!
+Be sure to check all product and plant information with the brand selling it!
 While I do my best to share the most accurate info that I have, I’m not perfect!
 I hope this post helps you create some beautiful outdoor container flower pots for your home or back patio!)